Policy Gradient with Self-Attention for Model-Free Distributed Nonlinear Multi-Agent Games: Results

 \subsection{Pursuit and evasion in BenchMARL}

-After analyzing the properties of our policy in linear quadratic and nonlinear non-quadratic games, where analytical solutions can be used as baselines, we study a pursuit-and-evasion game, where two teams compete to optimize their own conflicting costs.
-The game, named Simple Tag in the Multi Particle Environment (MPE) \cite{lowe2017multi}, is implemented in the Vectorized Multi Agent Simulator (VMAS) \cite{bettini2022vmas} and is available as a trainable scenario in BenchMARL \cite{bettini2024benchmarl}, a multi-agent reinforcement learning suit for training and benchmarking multi-agent policies.
-The arena of the game is a $2 \times 2$ m$^2$ square where agents move following holonomic dynamics.
-The arena contains two circular obstacles of radius $0.2$ m.
-We consider $\mathsf{N}=2$ teams with $\mathsf{M}_i = 3$ agents each.
-The agents observe their own position and velocity; the centers of the two obstacles and the position of all other agents within a radius of $1$ m.
+Next, we study the performance of our policy model in a pursuit-and-evasion game, Simple Tag, which was introduced in the Multi Particle Environment (MPE) \cite{lowe2017multi}, is implemented in the Vectorized Multi Agent Simulator (VMAS) \cite{bettini2022vmas} and BenchMARL \cite{bettini2024benchmarl}, a multi-agent reinforcement learning suite for training and benchmarking multi-agent policies.
+The game evolves in a $2 \times 2$ m$^2$ arena with two circular obstacles of radius $0.2$ m.
+We consider $\mathsf{N}=2$ teams with $\mathsf{M}_i = 3$ holonomic agents each.
+The agents observe their own position and velocity, the centers of the two obstacles, and the position of all other agents within a radius of $1$ m.
 The same radius is used for communication with teammates.
 The agents can also observe the velocities of their neighboring evaders.
 The evaders (pursuers) receive a positive (negative) reward proportional to their distances from the pursuers (evaders), and are penalized (rewarded) every time they are caught by a pursuer.
-In this sense, the game is quasi zero-sum, meaning that the scales of rewards and penalties do not necessarily match across teams.
-An episode of the game takes $\mathsf{K}=100$ steps.
+An episode takes $\mathsf{K}=100$ steps.